dsrathore1/Designs/README.md

 # Designs

-Here I have some great UI/UX designs
+Here we go, I have some good Ideas which made recently.